wp-plugins/dpabadbotwp/readme.txt

 Added multiuser tracking.
 This version to be used with version 1.06 or later or the Bad Bot Exterminator.
 == 1.08 ==
 Stops automatic WordPress core updates by setting filter 'auto_update_core' to '__return_false'.
+== 1.09 ==
+Made the PHP code more compatible with the WordPress style by using the debug setting in wp-config.php

 == Upgrade Notice ==